VatsalP26/101414010_lab_test1_chat_app/README.md

-Chat Application - Real-Time Chat App
+Developer: Vatsal Prajapati <br>
-Developer: Vatsal Prajapati
+Student ID: 101414010 <br>

-Student ID: 101414010
+Chat Application - Real-Time Chat App <br>

 Project Overview
 This project is a real-time chat application built using the MERN stack (MongoDB, Express.js, React, Node.js) and Socket.io for real-time communication.
 The app allows users to join chat rooms, send messages, and even chat privately with other users.